-We identify ourselves in many ways - by gender, generation, ethnicity, cultural, religion, profession/employment, nationality, locality, language, hobby (biker, equestrian, knitter etc) and so on.
+We identify ourselves in many ways - by gender, generation, ethnicity, culture, religion, profession/employment, nationality, locality, language, hobby (biker, equestrian, knitter etc) and so on.
 We rarely identify ourselves in one category - it’s usually a combination of identities.

-Here’s how I identify myself: I am a member of the Kwakwaka’wakw located between Comox and Port Hardy on Vancouver Island and adjacent mainland of British Columbia, I am an initiated member of the Hamatsa Society and am in line to become a hereditary chief.
+Here’s how I identify myself: I am a member of the Kwakwaka’wakw located between Comox and Port Hardy on Vancouver Island and the adjacent mainland of British Columbia, I am an initiated member of the Hamatsa Society and am in line to become a hereditary chief.
 I am a status Indian.

 I feel it’s important to start with how Indigenous Peoples are identified by external agencies, rather than how Indigenous Peoples identify themselves.
 It’s necessary to understand the drive behind these processes and policies - which in essence was to arrive at a point where Indigenous Peoples, as a separate entity, ceased to exist, and were assimilated once and for all.

-I switch to using “Indian” for historical accuracy as that was the legal term used by the federal government, and continues to be used in the title of the federal policy that oversees almost every aspect of the life of a status Indian.
+I switch to using “Indian” for historical accuracy as that was the legal term used by the federal government and continues to be used in the title of the federal policy that oversees almost every aspect of the life of a status Indian.

 Initially, the criteria used to define who was or was not Indian were quite expansive.
 However, the federal government, over time, realized that narrowing the definition provided an effective means of reducing the number of people who met the criteria thereby advancing their goal of assimilation.

 The first attempt at defining Indians was in 1850 in An Act for the better protection of the Lands and Property of the Indians in Lower Canada.
 The definition of Indian was broad and inclusive